Neighbours: The Finale: Filming

 The episode was directed by former Neighbours actor Scott Major, who also appears on-screen as his character, Lucas Fitzgerald.
 Alan Fletcher publicised the finale in the months leading up to it.
 In March 2022, Fletcher claimed that the finale episodes would be an "incredible celebration with returning characters and extraordinary story lines."
 Nevertheless, the cast were not told about how exactly the show would end prior to filming the final episode.
 In May 2022, Fletcher told Tina Campbell from Evening Standard that he had been on a filming break but would soon return to the Neighbours set for the final four weeks of filming.
 He explained that "they are keeping it all very, very top secret I have to say [...] everyone has been voting on different ideas and laughing, but they are keeping it very much underwraps."
 He also revealed that writers had recently finished the scripts for the final episode and that it was likely to be a "huge celebration".

 Minogue and Donovan filmed their return scene in the final week of April 2022, after the scheduling and logistical challenges to get both actors to film together were successfully overcome.
 Scott and Charlene's appearance is largely unconnected from the main storylines of the finale, with minimal dialogue.
 This was attributed to the pair's desire not to "overshadow" the current cast, and their scene having been filmed prior to the rest of the finale being written.
 Herbison was present when the pair filmed their scene and described it as "a very moving experience" and one that he felt privileged to be part of.
 It was later reported by a writer for the Herald Sun that body doubles had to be used when the couple were not in focus, as Minogue and Donovan were only available for half a day.

 Actor Rob Mills said filming on the final episode occurred on 1 June, describing the scenes as "very heartfelt" and reporting that the show ends "beautifully".
 Filming on the series wrapped on 10 June 2022.
 Cast member Georgie Stone (Mackenzie Hargreaves) chose to miss her own film premiere at the Tribeca Film Festival in order to film the show's final episodes.
-She said that she had to be part of the final, as it is "a moment in history", and she wanted to finish her character's story after investing three years in it.
+She said that she had to be part of the finale, as it is "a moment in history", and she wanted to finish her character's story after investing three years in it.
 Woodburne revealed that filming the finale scenes was challenging because of the cast's emotions.
 She described the finale scene as "very joyful and happy", although those involved were close to tears.
 Woodburne, whose in-character monologue dominates the last scene, said that "I was thrilled to be given that opportunity to narrate that last scene."